rolczynska/BookLovers/README.md

 # BooksForYou - library app
-> This app allow you to get information about available books you are interested, in Biblioteka Raczyńskich library pl.
-Wolnosci Street in Poznań.
+> This app allows you to get information about available books you are interested, in Biblioteka Raczyńskich library pl.
+Wolności Street in Poznań.

 ## Table of Contents
 * [General Info](#general-information)